menu

 Another notable thing is that Purlear is a major vacation destination.
 Much of the town’s population is seasonal: many people own second homes and only live there part-time, during the vacation season.
 The effect on the local economy is that many of the businesses are dependent on tourist dollars, and may operate only during the high season.
 As the vacation season ends, Purlear’s population drops significantly, such that year-round residents will notice that the city is a much quieter place to live.

-Purlear is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Purlear does not have a public transit system used by locals to get to and from work.

 Demographics

-The overall education level of Purlear is somewhat higher than in the average US city of 21.84%: 26.36% of adults 25 and older in the town have at least a bachelor's degree.
+The percentage of people in Purlear who are college-educated is somewhat higher than the average US community of 21.84%: 26.36% of adults in Purlear have at least a bachelor's degree.

 The people who call Purlear home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Purlear residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Purlear include English, Irish, German, Scots-Irish, and Italian.